 Medicare Supplement Coverage for Amyotrophic Lateral Sclerosis

 Medicare Supplement health coverage is additional insurance you can purchase to help cover your deductibles, copays, and coinsurance related to Original Medicare.
-These plans come in ten options and must have the same coverage regardless of which company you choose to enroll with.
+These plans come in ten options and must have the same coverage regardless of which company you enroll with.

 Depending on your plan, you may have little to nothing out of pocket for your treatment.
 Since these plans are secondary to Medicare, you’re not required to get a referral for specialists and can see any doctor nationwide that accepts Medicare.